-It is such a strange phrase 'daily life' and so hard to define, yet I think it not too different for any one of us to answer its questions, so much so that our concern almost wholly lies not with its particulars, but with the stress of living up to that phrase alone.
-Long ago we had our rituals and sacred rites to grasp a part of this mysterious obscurity, and there where it existed, clarity was brought into being.
-But the broad reach that this phrase now encompasses is damaging only by the way in which we accept it and project our values into it, and for that reason aspire to appearance in place of inspiration.
+It is such a strange phrase 'daily life' and so hard to define, yet I think it not too difficult for any one of us to answer its questions, so much so that our concern almost wholly lies not with its particulars, but with the stress of living up to that phrase alone.
+Long ago we had our rituals and sacred rites to grasp a part of this mysterious obscurity, and there where those things existed, a silent understanding brought clarity to their existence.
+But the broad reach that this phrase now encompasses is only apparent by the image it holds and not by the clarity that it brings to other aspects of our lives.

 Douglas Thornton